-The degree and nature of the self-similarity of a sequence is summarized by the Hurst parameter, H [10].
-Intuitively, H describes the relative contribution of low and high frequency components to the signal.
-Consider Figure 10, which plots the periodogram (the magnitude of the Fourier transform) of the axp7 load trace of August 19, 1997 on a log-log scale.
+Fourier transform) of the axp7 load trace of August 19, 1997 on a log-log scale.
 In this transformed form, we can describe the trend with a line of slope $-\beta$ (meaning that the periodogram decays hyperbolically with frequency ω as $\omega^{-\beta}$.
 The Hurst parameter H is then defined as $H=(1+\beta)/2$.
-As we can see in Figure 10, H=0.5 corresponds to a line of zero slope.
+As we can see in Figure 12(a), H=0.5 corresponds to a line of zero slope.
 This is the uncorrelated noise case, where all frequencies make a roughly equal contribution.
 As H increases beyond 0.5, we see that low frequencies make more of a contribution.
 Similarly, as H decreases below 0.5, low frequencies make less of a contribution.
 H>0.5 indicates self-similarity with positive near neighbor correlation, while H<0.5 indicates self-similarity with negative near neighbor correlation.
+Figure 12(a) shows that the axp7 trace is indeed self-similar with H=0.875.
+This method of determining the Hurst parameter is known as power spectral analysis.